biocswirl-dev-team/learning_resources/CSHL_workshop/Particip_Biocswirl_RNAseq_intro.md

 ## Data frames

-A data.frame is basically just a table, it has a certain number of rows, and a certain number of columns.
-Its a special type of data object and various operations can be performed on data frames.
+A data.frame is basically just a table.
+It has a certain number of rows, and a certain number of columns.
+It's a special type of data object and various operations can be performed on data frames.

 "trees" is a built-in dataset in R available as a `data.frame`.